 Some people find that having asthma holds them back from doing any kind of exercise.
 And it can trigger symptoms for some people.

 But if you like keeping fit and want to stay active there’s plenty of evidence to say this will actually benefit your asthma.

 So, however you decide to keep fit and well, whether it’s giving up smoking, walking to work, taking up a sport, or keeping yourself at a healthy weight, there’s no need to let asthma stop you.
 And in fact, it can be good for your asthma.

-“With the right support and the right medicines, most people with asthma can do the things they enjoy, whether that’s gardening, hitting the high street with friends, or even raising money running marathons!” says Sonia.
+“With the right support and the right medicines, most people with asthma can do the things they enjoy, whether that’s gardening, hitting the high street with friends, or even raising money running marathons!” says Kathy.